iaeiou/blue-plankton-2/content/posts/vitamin-d-and-covid-19.md

 ## "a growing body of evidence"

 In June 2020 an *Agence France-Presse* [article](https://news.yahoo.com/amphtml/more-evidence-lack-vitamin-d-linked-covid-19-125331345.html) cited a "growing body of evidence which suggests that a vitamin D deficiency could be linked with developing a more severe case of COVID-19."

-The article was about a medical research study published in the *[British Medical Journal](https://nutrition.bmj.com/content/early/2020/07/01/bmjnph-2020-000110?versioned=true)*.
+The article cited a medical research study published in the *[British Medical Journal](https://nutrition.bmj.com/content/early/2020/07/01/bmjnph-2020-000110?versioned=true)*.
 The study that spanned 117 countries.

 Among the study's conclusions: "Evidence linking vitamin D deficiency with COVID-19 severity is circumstantial but growing. . .
 We . . . urge that vitamin D supplementation . . .  be taken by all those at risk of deficiency, including people with darker skin or living in institutions."

 ## "denies the virus easy footholds"

-A May 2020 study in the British Medical Journal found that "It is conceivable that vitamin D adequacy [denies the virus easy footholds](https://nutrition.bmj.com/content/early/2020/05/20/bmjnph-2020-000096.full?mod=article_inline) and thereby slows spreading of the contagion."
+A May 2020 study in the *British Medical Journal* found that "It is conceivable that vitamin D adequacy [denies the virus easy footholds](https://nutrition.bmj.com/content/early/2020/05/20/bmjnph-2020-000096.full?mod=article_inline) and thereby slows spreading of the contagion."

 A friend alerted me to this [SSRN April 2020 study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3571484) that found: